 Being charged with domestic violence is a serious offense, and it can have long-lasting effects on not only your relationship but your personal rights.
 Many times, domestic violence charges can have an impact in family law, and family court, so it is very important that your criminal charges are handled with the utmost care.

-In North Carolina, domestic violence is defined under §16-25-20, being unlawful to cause physical harm or injury to a person’s own household member or offer or attempt to cause physical harm or injury to a person’s own household member with apparent present ability under circumstances reasonably creating fear of imminent peril.
+In South Carolina, domestic violence is defined under §16-25-20, being unlawful to cause physical harm or injury to a person’s own household member or offer or attempt to cause physical harm or injury to a person’s own household member with apparent present ability under circumstances reasonably creating fear of imminent peril.

 If you or someone you know is a victim of domestic violence, it is important to know your options.
 Find help here.